zxb2945/Learn-CS-by-yourself/CSLecture/AWS Solutions Architect Associate课程.md

 io1/io2 with Multi-Attach: Attach the same EBS Volume to multiple EC2 instances in the same AZ.
 Application must manage concurrent write operations. (**only io1/io2** can multi-attcach)

+> 例题
+>
+> A development team runs monthly resource-intensive tests on its general purpose Amazon RDS for MySQL DB instance with Performance Insights enabled.
+The testing lasts for 48 hours once a month and is the only process that uses the database.
+The team wants to reduce the cost of running the tests without reducing the compute and memory attributes of the DB instance.
+Which solution meets these requirements MOST cost-effectively?
+>
+>  A. Stop the DB instance when tests are completed.
+Restart the DB instance when required.
+>
+>  B. Use an Auto Scaling policy with the DB instance to automatically scale when tests are completed.
+>
+>  C. Create a snapshot when tests are completed.
+Terminate the DB instance and restore the snapshot when required.
+Most Voted
+>
+>  D. Modify the DB instance to a low-capacity instance when tests are completed.
+Modify the DB instance again when required.
+>
+>  Explanation: It's a DB instance, not an EC2 instance.
+If the DB instance is stopped, you are still paying for the storage.

 ## 065 EBS Encryption